Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'returns' and resource 'console messages'.
-It is specific enough to distinguish from sibling tools like browser_network_requests or browser_snapshot, but lacks scope details such as 'from the current session'.
+The description 'Returns all console messages' clearly states the verb (returns) and resource (console messages).
+It is specific enough to distinguish from sibling tools like browser_snapshot or browser_network_requests, though it could explicitly mention the browser context.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.